Updated May 10, 2026

 Income Tax

-2.5%- Mining income is taxed as ordinary income at 2.5% in Arizona.
+2.5%β’ Mining income taxed as ordinary income at fair market value when mined.

 Reporting Requirements